Technical Standards

 UW may not automatically or unreasonably deny an applicant’s admission or restrict access to campus residency based on an applicant’s criminal history.

 Students must complete a criminal background check before matriculation and again before entering the clinical year.
 Each background check costs approximately $48.50 plus a $1.99 processing fee.
 Some clinical training sites may require additional background checks, which students are responsible for covering.
+A criminal history-including sexoffender status-may limit or prevent admission, clinical placement eligibility, and/or future PA licensure.
+PA programs and state licensing boards may require criminal background checks and decisions related to criminal history are made at their discretion under applicable law.
+If any issues are anticipated on the background checks, they must be disclosed to the program prior to submission.
+This will help MEDEX to further assess eligibility for the program and address any potential concerns promptly.

 If a student takes a Leave of Absence (LOA) for three months or more, a third background check may be required.
 Any additional background checks required by the program or clinical sites will be at the student’s expense.